Anthropic’s new paper was the highlight of the day:

 Curl Up with PHP for LMStudio:

-demonstrating the process.
+@laurentcrivelloqueried about using PHP curl to send images to LMStudio with vision model, receiving a PHP code snippet from@supermalingedemonstrating the process.
 Inquiry about hardware specs for running AI models on LM Studio also discussed, noting limitations with minimal RAM and lack of dedicated GPU. -

 Model Conversations Cut Short:

-faced issues with Mixtral model output, including the model outputting instructions and terminating generations at 50 tokens.
+@internalmegatfaced issues with Mixtral model output, including the model outputting instructions and terminating generations at 50 tokens.
 It was suggested to ensure the preset matches the model’s requirements and check the model card for guidance. -

 Datasets and Hardware Discussions Engage: Shared was the WhiteRabbitNeo cybersecurity dataset Chapter 1 by